Characters who appear in the time-traveling fighting game series World Heroes.

 - Breakout Villain: As Geo Geegus thanks to SNK revival of the franchise.
 First as Neo Dio's Assist Character in NeoGeo Battle Coliseum and later as the Big Bad of Neo Geo Heroes: Ultimate Shooting.

-- Demoted to Dragon: Since being the Big Bad of the first game to be The Dragon of the second one.
+- Demoted to Dragon: From being the Big Bad of the first game to being The Dragon of the second one.

 - Ditto Fighter: Randomly transforms into another fighters, but has next to no moves of his own.
 An interesting note is that in the second game he only transforms into the new characters from World Heroes 2.

 - Expy: Of Terminator 2: Judgment Day's T-1000.

 - Punny Name: "Neo" in World Heroes 2 and later "Geo" in other SNK games after SNK had bought and acquired ADK's own intellectual properties.

 - SNK Boss: Being a boss in the series, this is obvious.
 Especially in the first game.